MaxGekk/mur/README.md

-# mur
+# MuR
-mur is an interpreter and editor for simple MapReduce language. mur is just acronym for Map Und Reduce.
+MuR is an interpreter and editor for simple MapReduce language.
+MuR is just acronym for Map Und Reduce.

 The language has the following grammar:
 ```